About the Wilson Center

 M.Div.
 (Gordon-Conwell Theological Seminary; MBA (Peking University); Ph.D. cand.
 (Oxford Centre for Mission Studies)

 David serves as the Director for the Christy Wilson Mission Center at Gordon-Conwell Theological Seminary as well as the International Deputy Director for the Lausanne movement in East Asia.
-He also chairs the Executive team for the English program at the Chinese Mission Conference 2013 in Baltimore.
 After graduating from Gordon-Conwell Theological Seminary, David pastored for a few years in Boston before moving to East Asia to reach urban intellectuals and students.
 David launched an education consulting company in Beijing and has lived in China for over nine years.
 David is a frequent speaker, mobilizer and is a leading source for the church in urban China.
 David is currently working on a Ph.D. at the Oxford Centre for Mission Studies.
-David and his wife, Jackie, along with their three kids, currently reside in the greater Boston area.
+David and his wife, Jackie, along with their four kids, currently reside in the greater Boston area.